 If you have just been diagnosed with pancreatic cancer you may feel there is a lot to take in.
 Your diagnosis can have a huge impact on you and your family and friends.
 Your medical team should explain your diagnosis and treatment options, and involve you in discussions about your care.

-This page explains the standards of care everybody with pancreatic cancer should have while they are being diagnosed and treated for pancreatic cancer.
 There are guidelines for cancer care across the UK.
 For example, the National Institute for Health and Care Excellence (NICE) have produced guidelines for pancreatic cancer care in England, Wales and Northern Ireland.
 Doctors don’t have to follow these guidelines in all situations, but they must take them into account.

 If you have any questions about the care you should expect, talk to your doctor or nurse.
 You can also talk to our specialist nurses on our Support Line.

 The care you should expect and receive: Patient Charter is endorsed by: